ORT205/ORT205/README.md

 ## 🧠 About ORT SOLUTIONS

-**ORT – Technological Solutions specializes in systems development, graphic design and technical support.**
+**ORT – Solutions specializes in systems development, graphic design and technical support.**
 Our team is ready to transform your idea into practical, modern and effective digital solutions.

 ## 🐍 Contributions: